aaltop/fullstackopen/part00/p04/diagram.md

         browser->>server: POST */new_note
         Note right of browser: * is a stand-in for whatever the URL before the resource location happens to be activate server
-        Note right of browser: The server handles the request, creating and setting the new item in the notes list and sending back a redirect
-        server->>browser: Response 302 Found
+        Note right of browser: The server handles the request, creating and setting the new item in the notes list and sending back a redirect server->>browser: Response 302 Found
         deactivate server

-        Note right of browser: From here, the steps are the same as when loading the */notes page in the first place.
+        Note right of browser: From here, the steps are the same as when loading the */notes page in the first place, so the following is taken from the examples in the material.

         browser->>server: GET */notes
         activate server